serega170584/go_examples/sum/README.md

 If component 1 is complex and component 2 is float we cover case 8

-After get worked conditions above we can easily check if component 1 is complex so we cover case 7
+After getting worked conditions above we can easily check if component 1 is complex so we cover case 7

-After get worked conditions above we check if component 1 and component 2 are floats and sum these one in this case.
+After getting worked conditions above we check if component 1 and component 2 are floats and sum these one in this case.
 Therefore we cover case 5

-After get worked conditions above we check component 1 is float so we cover case 4
+After getting worked conditions above we check component 1 is float so we cover case 4

-After get worked conditions above we check component 1 is int and component 2 is float so we cover case 2
+After getting worked conditions above we check component 1 is int and component 2 is float so we cover case 2

 Case 1 is handled when we couldn't visit conditions above